milanpollock/hello-world-javascript-action/README.md

 # Hello world javascript action

 This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
-Uses the toolkit <https://github.com/actions/toolkit>.
+Uses the toolkit <https://github.com/actions/toolkit> and instructions <https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action>.

 ## Inputs